 Some medical trials have found that the PSA test didn’t result in better survival rates.

-Other studies have stated that anywhere from 23 percent to 42 percent of men who have prostate cancer have tumors that wouldn’t produce symptoms during their lifetimes.
+have stated that anywhere from 23 percent to 42 percent of men who have prostate cancer have tumors that wouldn’t produce symptoms during their lifetimes.
 In other words, the PSA test would drive men to treat a disease that would never impact them.

 Andrew Vickers, PhD, attending research methodologist at Memorial Sloan Kettering Cancer Center in New York City, said that the IsoPSA is similar to other PSA tests that identify biomarkers of the disease more specifically.
 His team developed one of them — the 4Kscore.

 He explained that when a man had a PSA test that came back elevated in the past, the doctor will typically conduct the test again in about six weeks.
 If the levels didn’t go down, he was then referred to a urologist.
 The urologist would look at other reasons for the elevated PSA.
 Then they would probably conduct a biopsy.

 “The problem with that is most men with elevated PSA don’t have a high-grade cancer, they have a low-grade cancer,” Vickers told Healthline.
 PSA readings and biopsies can lead to over diagnosis, and in many cases overtreatment.

 Treating the disease didn’t seem to reduce deaths from it.